TheEquus/Arduino-Password-Manager/README.md

 # Arduino + Python Password Manager
 Small project made for ELEN30013, 2021

+## Arduino pin usage
+Designed for and built on an Arduino Uno

+Digital pins:
+- 2 = servo
+- 3 = buzzer
+- 4 to 9 = LCD
+- 10 to 12 = RGB (red, green, blue)

+Analog pins:
+- A0 = Thermistor
+- A1 = Photoresistor

 ## Setup
 0. Ensure that:
 - the Arduino is connected to the computer, and the code (pwtest.ino) has been uploaded to the board